dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 14)  Configure VIP - wan1

-14) Configure the address for the VIP on `wan1`.
+Configure the address for the VIP on `wan1`.
 Or `port1` or `x2` or whatever you have used if your FortiGate doesn't have an interface named `wan1`.
 Whatever, you do you - it's your network!
 Here, we assume "your first Internet circuit == `wan1`".

 This is the same IPv4 address you specified previously for the ACME client source-ip (`${srcAddrACME})`), and **may** be a secondary /32 on `wan1` if you have one available and configured, or it might be the only IPv4 address configured on `wan1`.
 Either scenario will work.